babelfish-for-postgresql/babelfish_extensions/test/JDBC/README.md

 ---

 ### SQL Authentication
-To check different authentication use cases via JDBC SQL Server Driver:
+Use the following command syntax to verify different authentication use cases with the JDBC SQL Server Driver:
 ```
 java_auth#!# < connection attribute and value pairs follow, separated by '#!#' delimiter>
 ```

-The connection attribute and value are to be mentioned as pairs:
+Provide the connection information in an attribute-value pair:
 ```
 <connection attribute> |-| <value>
 ```